- Fire & Emergency Medical Services (EMS)

-Helping to make our community a better, safer place to live!
+The Martinsville Fire and Emergency Medical Services Department is dedicated to helping make our community a better, safer place to live.

 Nearly four thousand Americans die every year in residential fires.
 Most of these deaths are not from heat or flames but from inhaling smoke and toxic fumes.
 Smoke is actually the particles of combustion generated by what is burning - paper, wood, chemicals, plastic, upholstery, or other fuels.

-- Alarm loud enough to awaken the family through closed bedroom doors.
+- Alarm is loud enough to awaken the family through closed bedroom doors

 - Ease in maintenance and cleaning